 General AHIP questions

 The Academy of Health Information Professionals is a professional development and career recognition program of MLA.
 Admission to and the level of academy membership (Provisional, Member, Senior, Distinguished and Emeritus) are based on three areas of achievement: academic preparation, professional experience, and professional accomplishment.

 Members of the academy are credentialed as health information professionals by demonstrating their academic preparation, professional experience and professional accomplishments.
 Credentialing differs from certification in that certification focuses on the attainment of minimum standards and measurable competencies, whereas credentialing recognizes the time and effort that is required for professional development.
 It also differs from licensure because licensure is a legal requirement for professionals in certain professions, such as medicine.

-Please take a look at the academy requirements page and follow follow the directions found on the application process page.
+Please first take a look at the "Determine your eligibility page" and if you are eligible, follow the steps on the appropriate application page.